 To eliminate fake news and hoaxes, Facebook declared war on cloaked posts and ads.
 This impacts the way Facebook virality settings work within Qualifio.
-On December 14, we release a solution to guarantee that no Facebook share will be blocked by the social network’s anti-cloaking measures.
-Our objective is to keep offering you the ability to personalise your Facebook shares.
+In December 2017, we released a solution to guarantee that no Facebook share would be blocked by the social network’s anti-cloaking measures.
+Our objective was always to keep offering you the ability to personalise your Facebook shares.

 In this article, we tell you why and how.
 But first, some background on this update.